Origin and History

 - a crimson silk sash worn over the left shoulder

 - yellow housings and holster caps laced silver

-Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a yellow worsted sash about their waist.
+Sergeants were distinguished by a narrow silver lace on the cuffs, pockets and shoulder-straps; a silver aiguillette; a yellow and white worsted sash about their waist.

 Corporals were distinguished by a narrow silver lace on the cuffs and shoulder strap; white silk aiguillette.

 Drummers rode grey horses.
-They wore yellow coats lined and turned up with red and laced with a white braid with a blue stripe.
+They wore yellow coats lined and turned up with scarlet and laced with a silver braid with a blue stripe.
 Red waistcoats and breeches.

 Drummers wore a mitre cap similar to the grenadier mitre cap but with a lower crown and the tassel hanging behind.
 Yellow front decorated with the regimental badge (the castle of Inniskilling within a wreath); little frontal red flap with the White Horse and the the motto “Nec aspera terrent”; red backing, yellow headband with a drum and the rank of the regiment (VI.
 D.) in the middle part behind.

 The drums were of brass with a yellow forepart carrying the regimental badge (the castle of Inniskilling within a wreath).

 The guidons were made of silk, fringed with silver and blue and embroidered with silver.
 The tassels and cords were of crimson silk and gold mixed.